 You’re responsible for paying any bridge or road tolls, including tolls incurred while using a host’s toll device.
 You must also pay the cost of any tolls or fees charged in high-traffic areas, such as the London congestion charge.

 Notify your host if you received a ticket or toll during your trip.
 As long as the ticket is not a moving violation or photo ticket, pay the full cost immediately.
 If you notify us that you’re going to pay a ticket or toll, and you follow through and do so, we won’t charge you any extra fees.
 If the host receives a ticket or toll notice in the mail, they may use the Reimbursement tool to request payment from you.
+You may be responsible for any late payment fees included on the ticket/toll that the host receives if payment was possible at the time the ticket was issued to you.
 You have 72 hours to accept or dispute the request.
 If you don’t do so before the 72 hours are up, we’ll automatically charge your payment method on file.
 Because each transportation authority has a different billing cycle, hosts have up to 90 days to request reimbursement for tickets and tolls.

 Moving violations and photo tickets